 Kombu-Pan: Toyama’s Specialty Kelp Seaweed Bread

-Just a while ago when I was watching TV, eating dinner, local specialty foods of Toyama Prefecture were introduced on a program, among which there was a thing that I have never heard of before.
+Today when I was eating dinner watching TV, local specialty foods of Toyama Prefecture were introduced on a TV show.

 Seaweed Bread Kombu-Pan

-The kelp seaweed bread Kombu-Pan is produced by “Sawaya Shokuhin (さわや食品)” located in Imizu City and now seems to be widely loved by the locals of Toyama.
+The seaweed bread Kombu-Pan is produced by “Sawaya Shokuhin (さわや食品)” located in Imizu City and now seems to be widely loved by the locals of Toyama.

-It not only uses shredded kelp but even contains apple juice, so when munching on the bread, kombu’s umami and apple’s sweetness seem to come over at the same time.
+It not only uses shredded kelp but even contains apple juice.
+So when munching, kombu’s umami and apple’s sweetness come over together.